XYY syndrome: Cognitive and behavioral traits

 In prospective studies of 47,XYY boys identified by newborn screening programs, the IQ scores of 47,XYY boys were usually slightly lower than those of their siblings.
 In Edinburgh, fifteen 47,XYY boys with siblings identified in a newborn screening program had an average 104.0 verbal IQ and 106.7 performance IQ, while their siblings had an average 112.9 verbal IQ and 114.6 performance IQ.

 Approximately half of 47,XYY boys identified by newborn screening programs had learning difficulties—a higher proportion than found among siblings and above-average-IQ control groups.
 In Edinburgh, 54% of 47,XYY boys (7 of 13) identified in a newborn screening program received remedial reading teaching compared to 18% (4 of 22) in an above-average-IQ control group of 46,XY boys matched by their father's social class.
 In Boston, USA 55% of 47,XYY boys (6 of 11) identified in a newborn screening program had learning difficulties and received part-time resource room help compared to 11% (1 of 9) in an above-average-IQ control group of 46,XY boys with familial balanced autosomal chromosome translocations.

 Developmental delays and behavioral problems are also found, but these characteristics vary widely among affected boys and men, are not unique to 47,XYY and are managed no differently from in 46,XY males.
 Aggression is not seen more frequently in 47,XYY males.

-Patients with Jacobs syndrome have been shown to have a higher risk of developing certain diseases such as asthma, seizure problems, and tremors.
+Patients with XYY syndrome have been shown to have a higher risk of developing certain diseases such as asthma, seizure problems, and tremors.
 Some 47,XYY patients have been found to have genitourinary malformations.
 These include cryptorchidism, hypoplastic scrotum, microphallus, and hypospadias.
 These men could be diagnosed with infertility as a result of oligospermia or sperm chromosomal abnormalities.
 According to certain psychological studies, people with XYY syndrome may have problems with impulse control and emotional regulation.
 Increased testosterone levels were found to be correlated with an increased risk of aggressive behavior in incarcerated males with 47,XYY syndrome.
 47,XYY is not inherited; it usually occurs as a random event during the formation of sperm cells.
 An incident in chromosome separation during anaphase II (of meiosis II) called nondisjunction can result in sperm cells with an extra copy of the Y-chromosome.
 If one of these atypical sperm cells contributes to the genetic makeup of a child, the child will have an extra Y-chromosome in each of the body's cells.

 In some cases, the extra Y-chromosome results from nondisjunction during mitosis in early embryonic development.
 This can produce 46,XY/47,XYY mosaics.